jepsen-io/jepsen/README.md

 ```

 ... to get the basic requirements in place.
 Debian's Leiningen packages are
-anchient, so download lein from the web instead.
+ancient, so download lein from the web instead.

 ## Running a Test